Bitcoin-com/developer.bitcoin.com/src/data/docs/slp/tokentype1.md

 - `fundingAddress`: `String`. legacy, cash or slp address format
 - `fundingWif`: `String`. : compressed WIF format.
 Available via `SLP.HDNode.toWIF`
 - `tokenReceiverAddress` : `String`. legacy, cash or slp address format
-- `batonReceiverAddress`: `String`. legacy, cash or slp address format
+- `batonReceiverAddress`: `String`. legacy, cash or slp address format.
+The address which has the baton has the ability to mint more tokens.
 - `bchChangeReceiverAddress` : `String.` legacy, cash or slp address format
 - `decimals`: `Number`.
 Number of decimal points for your token
 - `name` : `String`.
 Name of token